stotrasamhita/stotrasamhita.github.io/index.md

 This is a massive book containing (nearly) all the stotras on the StotraSamhita website.
 It can be printed out in A5 format (with mirror margins, "A5-print") or for reading on 8" tablets (A5).
 There is also a Kindle version of the PDF, which works perfect on 6" devices such as the Kindle Paperwhite (highly recommended!).

-Thanks to Shri.
-[Raja Venkateswaran](https://github.com/subburaja7) of [Veda Circle, LA](http://veda-circle.org/), we also now have PDFs in multiple scripts (Kannada, Tamil, Telugu, Sanskrit (Chandas font) and IAST)!
+Thanks to [Veda Geetha Foundation, San Diego](https://www.vedageethafoundation.org/) and [Veda Circle, Los Angeles](http://veda-circle.org/), we also now have PDFs in multiple scripts (Kannada, Tamil, Telugu, Sanskrit (Chandas font) and IAST)!

 PDFs: [A5 print](https://github.com/stotrasamhita/stotra-sangrahah/raw/master/shloka-print.pdf) [A5](https://github.com/stotrasamhita/stotra-sangrahah/raw/master/shloka.pdf) [Kindle PDF](https://github.com/stotrasamhita/stotra-sangrahah/raw/master/shloka-kindle.pdf)